gomeet/go-proto-gomeetfaker/README.md

 }
 ```

-The generated code is understandable and has clear understandable error messages.
+The generated code is understandable.
 Take a look:

 ```go
 func NewBookGomeetFaker() *Book {